rudeboybert/MATH116/_posts/2016-09-21-1_grammar_of_graphics.md

 ### Announcements

+* I will post a Learning Check discussion under "After-Class Updates" before the next lecture.
+For example, the discussion for the Learning Checks from Lec04 are posted on that page.
 * Refresher: What is tidy data?
   1. Each variable forms a column.
   2. Each observation forms a row.